stoolio/loupe/README.md

 see here for demos & instructions: http://jdbartlett.github.com/loupe

+improved version demo is here: http://stoolio.github.com/loupe

+I attempted to contact the author of the original, but I've heard nothing back.
+I may end up renaming this and working on separately.

 #### Added by stoolio 06-16-14

 I spent a good two nights hacking away at this library for use in another project.

-Needless to say, I did not follow git best practices.

 I think there are a few more improvements I can make, particularly to the code organization.
-I am going to "rewrite" it, **jquery.loupe.improved.js**, with more atomic commits.
+I would also like to get some jquery plugin best practices integrated for configurability etc.

 For now, here are the improvements you can play around with.
 Keep in mind, I haven't done a full battery of testing on this thing, so consider this a beta at best.